-IRRBB as at December 31st, 2023, is calculated corresponding to the largest potential loss from six standardised interest-rate shock scenarios as specified in the EBA's guidelines.
+IRRBB as at December 31st, 2024, is calculated corresponding to the largest potential loss from six standardised interest-rate shock scenarios as specified in the EBA's guidelines.
 These involve a parallel shift up and down in the interest-rate curve, a steeper interest-rate curve (short rates down and long rates up), a flatter interest-rate curve (short rates up and long rates down) and short rates up and down in the interest-rate curve.
 The size of the shock is 200 basis points (bp) for parallel interest-rate shifts, 300 bp for short rates and 150 bp for long rates.
 The calculations address the effect on equity (the economic value of equity (EVE) method).
-The stress test shows that the company, in conditions corresponding to any of the scenarios, will secure a gain and that no risk of loss is calculated.
-The interest-rate risk in the balance sheet is, and must be, lower than the limit for interest-rate risk in the balance sheet, which comprises 0.75 per cent of the tier 1 capital.
+The stress test shows that the company's largest potential loss is estimated to be NOK 8.4 million.
+The interest-rate risk in the balance sheet is, and must be, lower than the limit for interest-rate risk in the balance sheet strest of the common equity tier 1 capital (NOK 47.9 million as at December 31st, 2024).